-In light of the current constraints put upon medical professionals by COVID-19, we recommend that live events make the transition to virtual events for the foreseeable future.
+In light of the current constraints put upon medical professionals by COVID-19, we understand that some groups may elect to host their events virtually for the foreseeable future.
 UF Continuing Medical Education is here to provide you with information, guidance, and additional services upon request to make your virtual event successful.

 What kind of virtual events are there?